R U OK Day: Start the conversation

 It is a day to inspire and empower everyone to remember to meaningfully connect with people around them and start a conversation with those around us who may be struggling.

 More than ever before, we need to support each other and check in.

 The last 12 months has been difficult, no matter where you live.
-We have faced the unknown, through a pandemic the likes of which we have not experienced before.
-It has forced us to be resilient, to band together, to rise to daily challenges.
+We have faced the unknown, with a pandemic like we have not seen before.
+It has forced us to be resilient, to band together, to rise to daily and weekly challenges.
 It’s also caused us to feel cranky, crabby, sulky and despondent.
 Sometimes for a long time, sometimes in a way that we just can’t shake.
 That’s ok.
 It’s natural.
 But if you’re feeling this way – it’s important to let someone know.
-If you suspect someone you know is struggling, it's important to ask "R U OK"?

 Our family and friends have gone through many difficult situations from having health issues, being isolated due to lockdowns, learning to use technology to connect, facing job losses and not being able to travel to where our families are overseas.

 At Five Good Friends, we understand these are difficult and unsettling times.
 We take our role in the community incredibly seriously, we’re working with a vulnerable group of people, and it is our mission to help as much as we can in these times of stress and concern.